 Peak District National Park Climate Change Adaptation Report

 Our second adaptation report sets out our progress in preparing for climate change.
 Moreover, we present our future approach to managing and monitoring climate change adaptation.
 Understanding and communicating impacts and their origin is essential in order to attempt to mitigate and minimise the effects of climate change on our local society, economy and natural environment.
-One of the conclusions of this report is to undertake a climate change vulnerability assessment on the top 25% of the National Park’s features of the special qualities.
+One of the conclusions of this report is to undertake a climate change vulnerability assessment.

 Peak District National Park Climate Change Vulnerability Assessment

 This is an action in the National Park Management Plan.
-The Authority is leading on a climate change vulnerability assessment on the top 25% of the National Park’s features of the special qualities.
-This will identify the degree to which a feature of the special qualities is susceptible to, and unable to cope with adverse effects of climate change, including climate variability and extremes.
+The Authority is leading on a climate change vulnerability assessment on a quarter of the National Park’s special quality features.
+This will identify the degree to which a feature of the special qualities is susceptible to, and unable to cope with, adverse effects of climate change, including climate variability and extremes.
 The assessment will be completed in 2020.

 Peak District National Park Climate Change Planning Policies

 The Authority is doing what we can to actively encourage Peak District National Park residents, visitors and businesses to help us tackle climate change through our planning policies.